ClimenteA/simple-firebase/README.md

 })
 ```

-Facebook and Google login are available
+Save `logged` variable to the store of your choosed front-end framework.
+Later, you can check based on `logged` variable if the user is logged in or not.

-- User login and registration
+- **LOGIN/REGISTER with Facebook and Google**
 ```js
 sfire.facebookLogin()
 // OR
 sfire.googleLogin()
 ```

-This methods will automatically create if not present a `users` collection and save email and name in a document with user's `uid`.
+This methods will automatically create if not present a `users` collection and save email and name in a document with user's id (`uid`).

-- Logout user
+- **LOGOUT user**
 ```js
 sfire.logoutUser()
 ```

-- Delete current logged user
+- **DELETE current logged user**
 ```js
 sfire.deleteUser()
 ```